 Learn the do’s and don’ts of Thai customs.

 Some of the best Thai foods are found at street stalls and night markets.
 Must-try dishes include som tam, a spicy papaya salad freshly made by vendors in a big pestle and mortar.
 Eat with grilled chicken and sticky rice.
 Cut down spice by requesting ‘mai pet’ when ordering dishes.

 Pack light to bring home clothes, souvenirs, and handicrafts.
 Chatuchak Weekend Market is the perfect retail spot with companies shipping goods for you too.
-Beware laws on exporting Buddha images as written permission is required as are permits for statues over 12cm with the Buddha’s head, hands or feet banned.
+Beware laws on exporting Buddha images as written permission are required as are permits for statues over 12cm with the Buddha’s head, hands or feet banned.

 Environmental awareness is growing in Thailand and today there is a greater focus on sustainable travel with an emphasis on tourist pursuits that appreciate the country’s natural beauty without spoiling it.
 However, tourist activities do still harm the county’s rich ecosystem, wildlife, and cultural preservation, therefore, it is important that individual visitors make a genuine commitment to the ethics of responsible travel.

 Avoid taking tours that exploit and/or are invasive to minority cultures such as hill tribe village tours and visits to the sea gypsies.
 Only visit elephant sanctuaries that have an established reputation and only dive and snorkel where it is permitted to support coral regeneration.